 To succeed in challenging the Will, the challenger would have to provide medical evidence and other testimony which proves that the senior was susceptible to influence and that the undue influencer used his position of confidence to take advantage of the testator.

-The Riverside attorneys at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation have successfully represented persons challenging the validity of a Will due to the testator lacking the required understanding to execute a valid Will.
+The Southern California attorneys at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation have successfully represented persons challenging the validity of a Will due to the testator lacking the required understanding to execute a valid Will.
 We have also succeeded in invalidating Wills where the testator was subject to undue influence by a person in a position of trust or authority.

 We have also prevailed in cases where we represented executors defending a Will against accusations that the testator lacked mental capacity or that he or she was subject to undue influence.
 Executors in this position generally may use the income and assets of the estate to defend the validity of the Will (although caution should be exercised if the executor is the person being accused of unduly influencing the testator).

 Call our office at 951-888-1460 or contact us online to arrange an appointment to discuss your case.
-Please note that we only handle litigated cases in Riverside County and San Bernardino County Probate Courts.
-If the testator died in another county or state we likely cannot be of assistance to you.